3D-e-Chem/knime-plants/README.md

 An Eclipse update site will be made in `p2/target/repository` directory.
 The update site can be used to perform a local installation.

-## Continuous Integration

-Configuration files to run Continuous Integration builds on Linux (Travis-CI), OS X (Travis-CI) and Windows (AppVeyor) are present.

-See `./.travis.yml` file how to trigger a Travis-CI build for every push or pull request.
-See `./appveyor.yml` file how to run on https://www.appveyor.com .

 # Development

 Steps to get development environment setup: